anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The secret of getting ahead is getting started.
+Quote: Argue for your limitations, and sure enough they're yours.

-By: Mark Twain
+By: Richard Bach